-The location of light fittings and level of illumination must satisfy the objective of precluding nuisance to neighbours on block-trace (A.H. - All than a bound Minch - 4.9 - - abstration
+The location of light fittings and level of illumination must satisfy the objective of precluding nuisance to neighbours.

 Consider the use of motion detectors together with photo-electric sensors to operate the lighting.
 This will assist in reducing unnecessary lighting of external areas and help reduce energy consumption.